plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/managed-kubernetes/managed-kubernetes.md

 ## Introduction

 Welcome to the Managed Kubernetes order wizard.
-Here it is described which configuration options are available and how a new managed Kubernetes can be ordered.
+Here it is described which configuration options are available and how a new Managed Kubernetes can be ordered.

 In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.